bayu2309/katau-linebot/README.md

 # Katou-LINEBot
 Bot for LINE

-change the API key in constant.js change the config key in config.js
+change the API key in constant.js and change the config key in config.js

 run
 ```